 Metal braces have been around for decades as a trusted way to align smiles.
-A crooked bite’s most obvious downfall is cosmetic, but there are other concerns associated with a misaligned smile.
+A misaligned smile has more downfalls associated with it other than cosmetics.

 Signs Your Child Will Need Braces